 - Opposable Thinking – Responding to the dilemmas and conflicting ideas that can create tensions within us and / or between us and other people e.g. working with opposing views.

 There’s no shortage of “how to” advice, playbooks, formulas and even secrets and guarantees for success (at least that’s what the gurus will have you believe).
 This can work well in complicated situations.
 But high growth technology businesses are not complicated, they’re complex.
-That requires a different approach to leadership, explored here through the lens of the Cynefin sensemaking tool.
+That requires a different approach to leadership, explored here through the lens of the Cynefin framework.